 The IAT requires a certain number of correct responses in order to get results.
-If you made too many errors while completing the test you will get the feedback that there were too many errors to determine a result.
+If you made too many errors while completing the test, then you will get the feedback that there were too many errors to determine a result.
 This is different from the result saying that you show little or no association between concepts.

 Although the IAT is a well-validated measure of implicit attitudes, no test is perfectly accurate and some variation is to be expected.
 We encourage you to take a test more than once.
 If you get similar feedback more than once, you can be more certain about the accuracy of your results.
 If you get somewhat dissimilar feedback two times you can simply average the results.
-It is unusual for someone to get very different feedback but, if you do, you can think of your test results as being inconclusive.
+It is somewhat unusual for someone to get very different feedback but, if you do, you can think of your test results as being inconclusive.

 Research shows that IAT scores are not influenced by familiarity with the individual items to be categorized.
 Also, faces used in the IATs here should all be equally unfamiliar to everyone.
 That said, this is a tough question.
 Classic research in psychology shows that people tend to like things that they are familiar with.
 So, there may be a role for familiarity in liking of the categories.
 But also people avoid things that they don’t like, so it is possible that implicit bias is what leads to unfamiliarity.